SekthDroid/100-days-of-code/log.md

 **Today's Progress**: Implemented some cache system for one of my pet projects using TDD.

 **Thoughts:** It has been so slow for me, but the confidence of all tests passing is a wonderful feedback about the system.
 Im in love with TDD.

+### Day 5: January 4, 2017

+**Today's Progress**: Fixed some bugs in one of my pet projects.

+**Thoughts:** This was a bug that I didnt know about, but its clearly my fault, no tests with the given case, so i didnt know about it.